monsoonmaelstrom/book2/book2.md

 He doesn’t push me for details and instead lets the silence settle between us, which I appreciate.
 With the fog surrounding us, it’s easy to forget about the rest of the world.
 It’s a shame it can’t last.

-“I thought about it,” Liam tells me eventually.
+“Can we talk about earlier?”
+Liam asks me eventually.

-“Yeah?”

-“You were right.
-I might not like it, but you were right.”

-I nod.
-“That was fast.”

-“I never said I needed a *long* time to think,” he responds.
+“What about earlier?”
+I ask warily.

+“Will you tell me what you think happened?”

+“Why?”
+I question.
+I don’t have it in me to hear about how I should have let Iverson’s man live.

+“I think we may not have the same understanding of what happened.”

+“We were both there,” I say.
+I don’t want to rehash it.

+“Humor me?
+Please?”
+Liam asks, placing his hand atop mine.

+“I killed someone, and you didn’t like it.”

+Liam sighs.
+“I thought that might be it.”

+“That *was* it,” I protest.

+“No, Hazel.
+I don’t care that you killed him.
+I was trying to determine if there might be some way we could have used him to our advantage, but you killed him *before* I had the opportunity to figure it out.
+That you settled on a course of action so quickly, without discussing it with me or giving me the opportunity to weigh in on it, is what I have an issue with.”

+“I…” I begin, but I don’t know what to say to that.
+I guess that could be an accurate assessment of what happened.

+“And since I was sitting in there, with more time to think about it,” Liam tells me when it’s clear I’m not continuing, “I think that your assessment of the situation was correct.
+But we were *both* there Hazel.
+The situation wasn’t urgent.
+You could have waited a couple of minutes for me to reach the same conclusion, or for me to suggest another idea.”

-“Then why did you hesitate when I asked if you wanted me to stay here tonight?”
-I ask with more than a hint of hurt in my voice.
+“Okay,” I say slowly.
+“That’s fair.
+But why did you hesitate when I asked if you wanted me to stay here tonight?”
+There’s more than a hint of hurt in my voice.
 Even I hear it.

 “Because I was trying to figure out the answer to your question,” he says, sliding closer to me so that his body is pressed alongside mine.
-“I just needed more than half a second to figure it out.”
+“I just needed more than half a second to figure it out.
+Same as out on the street.”

 I sigh.
 “Sorry.
 I’m not good at waiting.
-Or uncertainty.”
+Or uncertainty.
+Clearly.”

 “I know.
 So do you want to tell me what you realized?”